 If the system is damaged, vestibular disorders can result in one or more of these symptoms:

 Concentration, memory loss and fatigue can often accompany vestibular dysfunction.
 In order to keep the body upright, the brain needs to work extra hard and therefore compromises on other brain functions.
 Some people with vestibular dysfunction find it difficult to get out of bed, function properly at school and work or perform routine tasks in environments heavy in visual stimuli (think grocery stores, traffic, shopping malls).
 Thankfully, by undergoing Vestibular Rehabilitation Therapy these symptoms disappear along with the dizziness.

 Because inner-ear problems cause diverse symptoms such as vertigo, nausea and blurred vision, people with vestibular dysfunction spend years going from physician to physician, only to have their symptoms misdiagnosed as sinus, eye, neurological or psychological problems.

 Neuro-optometrists specialize in understanding how specific visual dysfunctions relate to a patient’s symptoms and performance.
-At The Vision Therapy Center at North Park Vision Center in Westminster, Colorado, our patients undergo a comprehensive evaluation by a neuro-optometric rehabilitation optometrist.
+At The Neuro-Optometry Center at North Park Vision Center in Westminster, Colorado, our patients undergo a comprehensive evaluation by a neuro-optometric rehabilitation optometrist.

 During the comprehensive eye exam, the neuro-optometrist will evaluate many functions of the visual system, such as: